smaranz/interview/README.md

 3. Add environment variables
 4. Deploy

+## Resume Builder & ATS Matcher

+The `/resume` page provides a comprehensive resume analysis tool:

+### Features

+- **Resume Upload**: Upload your resume in PDF or DOCX format
+- **Job URL Parsing**: Paste any public job posting URL (LinkedIn, Indeed, company career pages, etc.)
+- **ATS Match Score**: Get a 0-100 score based on keyword matching between your resume and the job description
+- **Keyword Analysis**: See which keywords from the job posting are present in your resume and which are missing
+- **AI Study Plan**: Generate a personalized learning path to acquire missing skills using OpenAI GPT

+### How It Works

+1. Upload your resume (PDF or DOCX)
+2. Paste a public job posting URL
+3. Click "Analyze & Match Resume"
+4. View your ATS match score and keyword breakdown
+5. Optionally generate an AI-powered study plan for missing skills

+### Supported File Types

+- PDF (`.pdf`)
+- Microsoft Word (`.docx`)
+- Note: Old `.doc` format is not supported; please convert to `.docx`

+### Job URL Requirements

+- The URL must be publicly accessible (no login required)
+- Works with most job boards and company career pages
+- The tool respects robots.txt and does not bypass any protections

+### Extension Points

+- **Enhanced Scraping**: Improve job parsing in `lib/jobScraper.ts`
+- **LLM Resume Generation**: Add tailored resume generation in a new `lib/llm.ts` module
+- **Custom Keyword Lists**: Extend `lib/atsMatcher.ts` with industry-specific keywords

+### Dependencies

+The Resume Builder uses these additional packages:
+- `pdf-parse` - PDF text extraction
+- `mammoth` - DOCX to text conversion
+- `cheerio` - HTML parsing for job descriptions

 ## Future Integrations

 - **Google Calendar API**: Real calendar event creation
 - **Google Meet API**: Actual Meet link generation
+- **AI Resume Generation**: Generate tailored resumes using LLM

 ## License